whohensee/SeeChange/docs/overview.md

  - `PSF`: a model of the point spread function (PSF) of an image.
    This is linked to a single `Image` and will contain the PSF model for that image.
  - `WorldCoordinates`: a set of transformations used to convert between image pixel coordinates and sky coordinates.
-   This is linked to a single `Image` and will contain the WCS information for that image.
+   This is linked to a single `SourceList` (and from it to an `Image`) and will contain the WCS information for that image.
  - `ZeroPoint`: a photometric solution that converts image flux to magnitudes.
-   This is linked to a single `Image` and will contain the zeropoint information for that image.
+   This is linked to a single `SourceList` (and from it to an  `Image`) and will contain the zeropoint information for that image.
  - `Object`: a table that contains information about a single astronomical object (real or bogus), such as its RA, Dec, and magnitude.
 Each `Object` is linked to a list of `Measurements` objects.
  - `Cutouts`: contain the small pixel stamps around a point in the sky in a new image, reference image, and subtraction image.
 Could contain additional, external imaging data from other surveys.
+   Each `Cutouts` object is linked back to a subtraction based `SourceList`.
  - `Measurements`: contains measurements made on the information in the `Cutouts`.
-   These include flux+errors, magnitude+errors, centroid positions, spot width, machine learning scores, etc.
+   These include flux+errors, magnitude+errors, centroid positions, spot width, analytical cuts, etc.
  - `Provenance`: A table containing the code version and critical parameters that are unique to this version of the data.
    Each data product above must link back to a provenance row, so we can recreate the conditions that produced this data.
  - `Reference`: An object that links a reference `Image` with a specific field/target, a section ID, and a time validity range, that allows users to quickly identify which reference goes with a new image.
  - `CalibratorFile`: An object that tracks data needed to apply calibration (preprocessing) for a specific instrument.
    The calibration could include an `Image` data file, or a generic non-image `DataFile` object.